Esophageal cancer incidence is increasing across the developed world. Men are considerably more likely than women to develop the disease.

-The 2 main histologic types are squamous cell carcinoma and adenocarcinoma.
-In the US, adenocarcinomas now account for 80% of cases overall.
+The two main histologic types are squamous cell carcinoma and adenocarcinoma.
+In the developed world, adenocarcinomas predominate.

 Low socioeconomic status, smoking, excessive alcohol use, GERD, Barrett esophagus, and obesity are some of the main risk factors.

 Tumors are often locally advanced at the time of diagnosis.
 Accurate staging is important for prognosis and treatment planning.